susikohmelo/DOROS/README.md

 Currently the repository doesn't contain a script or docker image that would allow you to install the tools required to compile the code.

 You would have to install the gcc i386 cross compiler yourself.
-This will be added in the near future, or at the very least a precompiled binary.
+A script for this will be added in the near future.

-The output of the makefile is a file called floppy_DOROS.img.
+**However, there is a precompiled disk image included in the repository!**

 It is a FAT12 floppy disk image.
-You can simply run it in QEMU as is, or if you want to try it on real hardware, rename the extension to .iso and burn it onto a USB stick to boot off of.
-Yes floppy images convert directly to ISO images.
+You can install QEMU and run it with `make run` or if you want to try it on real hardware, rename the extension to .iso and burn it onto a USB stick to boot off of.
+Indeed, floppy images convert directly to ISO images.